WorldDownTown/RangeSeekSlider/README.md

 The color of the entire slider when the handle is set to the minimum value and the maximum value.
 Default is nil.

 #### `disableRange`
-If true, the control will mimic a normal slider and have only one handle rather than a range.
+If `true`, the control will mimic a normal slider and have only one handle rather than a range.

 In this case, the selectedMinValue will be not functional anymore.
 Use selectedMaxValue instead to determine the value the user has selected.

 #### `enableStep`
-If true the control will snap to point at each `step` (property) between minValue and maxValue.
+If `true` the control will snap to point at each `step` (property) between minValue and maxValue.
 Default value is disabled.

 #### `step`
-If `enableStep` is true, this controls the value of each step.
+If `enableStep` is `true`, this controls the value of each step.
 E.g. if this value is 20, the control will snap to values 20,40,60...etc.
 Set this is you enable the `enableStep` property.

 #### `handleImage`
 If set the image passed will be used for the handles.